 We classify speakers based on the frequency range they produce.
 Some speakers are referred to as full-range because they aim to output all of the frequencies that are transmitted to them.

 The problem is that the size of these full-range speakers usually limits their sound quality.
-Small full-range speakers can’t get enough bass, while larger speakers struggle with the higher frequencies.
+Small full-range speakers can’t get enough bass, while larger speakers struggle with higher frequencies.